priyansh472/Char-Room-Server/README.md

-# Chat Server
+# Chat Room Server

-The implementation of a chat server written in CPP, using sockets and multi-threading, which works on Linux based OS.
+The implementation of the Chat Room Server is written in CPlusPlus language.
+The implementaion is done using sockets and multi-threading.
+The Chat Room Server works on Linux based Operating System.

-## Deployment
+## Deployment of the Server

-Since the chat server is written in cpp; therefore installation of g++ is a prerequisite.
+Since we have implemented the Chat Room server in CPlusPlus language and hence the installation of g++ becomes a prerequisite.
+In order to install gcc compiler -
+  On windows - run command

-To deploy the chat server, first compile the server.cpp and client.cpp files by commands:
+In order to deploy the chat server, first compile the server.cpp and client.cpp files by commands:

 ```bash